History of Oyster Farming in Wallis Lake

 Oysters, including the Sydney Rock Oyster, have long been collected by Aborigines in Australia.
 However, oyster farming as such began in the Wallis Lake area in about 1900.
 Since the natural, easily-harvested resources had long been depleted by European settlers, local farmers began to grow the oysters.
 They used cabbage tree sticks to give the oyster larvae a hospitable place to grow.
 This eventually evolved into the stick cultivation used today.

-Modern oyster farmers use turpentine stakes and frames covered in cement and treated to provide protection from marine pests to attract oyster larvae.
-These larvae grow for 2 ½-3 years before they are ‘knocked off’, then returned to the estuary for another 6-12 months of fattening.
-All told, it takes about four years for the farmer to bring the oyster from catch to sale.
+Oyster farmers in the 1980's then began using turpentine stakes and frames covered in cement and treated to provide protection from marine pests to attract oyster larvae.
+These larvae grew for 2 ½-3 years before they were ‘knocked off’, then returned to the estuary for another 6-12 months of fattening.
+All told, then it took about four years for the farmer to bring the oyster from catch to sale.

 The business is a major economic producer in the Foster-Tuncurry area, contributing about $8 million each year to the local economy.
 The outstanding quality of the local oysters has made Wallis Lake a famous seafood paradise.
 If you love oysters, this is the place to get them.